 - Because after reading it you’ll be a hundred steps closer to knowing your place in this world

-- If you’re bringing up a young RFM, you’ll worry less and enjoy your child more
+- Because if you’re bringing up a young RFM, you’ll worry less and enjoy your child more

 What is a rainforest mind?